-'''

-public interface MetaModelService {
+public interface MetaModelService2 {

 Class<?> fromObjectType(final String objectType); 1

 String toObjectType(final Class<?> domainType); 2

 void rebuild(final Class<?> domainType); 3

 List<DomainMember> export(); 4

+enum Sort { 5

+VIEW_MODEL, JDO_ENTITY, DOMAIN_SERVICE,

+MIXIN, VALUE, COLLECTION;

 }

-'''
+Sort sortOf(final Class<?> domainType);

+Sort sortOf(final Bookmark bookmark);

+}
-1 reverse lookup of a domain class' object type

-2 lookup of a domain class' object type

-3 invalidate and rebuild the internal metadata (an [ObjectSpecification](#)) for the specified domain type.

-4 returns a list of representations of each of member of each domain class.
+- 1 reverse lookup of a domain class' object type - 2 lookup of a domain class' object type - 3 invalidate and rebuild the internal metadata (an ObjectSpecification) for the specified domain type. - 4 returns a list of representations of each of member of each domain class. - 5 what sort of object a domain type is (or bookmark) represents

-The framework provides a default implementation of this service ([org.apache.isis.core.metamodel.services.metamodel.MetaModelServiceDefault](#)).
+The framework provides a default implementation of this service, 'o.a.i.c.m.services.metamodel.MetaModelServiceDefault'.

-Assuming that the [configuration-and-annotation](#) services installer is configured (implicit if using the [AppManifest](#) to [bootstrap the app](#)) then Apache Isis' core implementation of [MetamodelService](#) service is automatically registered and injected (it is annotated with [@DomainService](#)) so no further configuration is required.
+Assuming that the configuration-and-annotation services installer is configured (implicit if using the AppManifest to bootstrap the app) then Apache Isis' core implementation of MetaModelService service is automatically registered and injected (it is annotated with '@DomainService') so no further configuration is required.

-To use an alternative implementation, use [@DomainServiceLayout#menuOrder\(\)](#) (as explained in the [introduction](#) to this guide).
+To use an alternative implementation, use '@DomainServiceLayout#menuOrder()' (as explained in the [introduction](#) to this guide).

-The [MetaModelServiceMenu](#) provides a method to download all domain members as a CSV.
-Internally this calls [MetaModelService#export\(\)](#).
+The MetaModelServiceMenu provides a method to download all domain members as a CSV.
+Internally this calls MetaModelService#export().
+Under the covers this uses the API provided by the ApplicationFeatureRepository domain service.

-9.4.
-ServiceRegistry
+8.4.
+ServiceRegistry2

-The [ServiceRegistry](#) service collects together methods for accessing other domain services.
+The ServiceRegistry2 service collects together methods for accessing other domain services.